qtungnui07/celestial-7-4-2025/README.md

 ![Screenshot](screenshot/screenshot4.png)
 4. Test java on cmd to make sure it works
 ![Screenshot](screenshot/screenshot5.png)
-5. Create a folder named "random" anywhere in the Documents directory, and move the file "randomdom.jar" into that folder.
+5. Create a folder named "Celestial" anywhere in the Documents directory, and move the file "randomdom.jar" into that folder.
 6. Create a shortcut, sel "randomdom.jar", Next and rename for this shortcut if u want then Finish.

 7. Open Properties of this shortcut and follow me

 ------------- Put this to the 'Target' directory -------------

-"C:\Program Files\Java\graalvm-jdk-21.0.6+8.1\bin\javaw.exe" -jar "C:\Users\ "name" \Documents\random\randomdom.jar"
+"C:\Program Files\Java\graalvm-jdk-21.0.6+8.1\bin\javaw.exe" -jar "C:\Users\ "name" \Documents\Celestial\randomdom.jar"

 ------------- "Start in" -------------